 Best for Warmth

-If you tend to do your snowshoeing in extremely cold weather, the Baffin Impact (click here for women’s version) is the best boot in the biz.
+If you tend to snowshoe in extremely cold weather the Baffin Impact, also available in a women’s version, is the warmest boot in the biz.

 The Baffin Impact are comfort-rated down to -148°F, making them the warmest boot on our list by a long way.
 Given the lowest temperature ever recorded on Earth was -128.6°F, these should have you covered for all eventualities unless you’re planning a spot of space travel.